-Andrews Hall is the main building for Art and Art History (# 102 on the Campus Map).
+Andrews Hall is the main building for Art and Art History.
 It is behind PBK Hall on Jamestown Road.
 It is a 2 story building with lecture halls, seminar rooms, faculty offices, and art studios (including a foundry and architecture studio).
 The Main Office and the Office of the Department Chair (Rooms 208 and 208b) are located on the second floor.

 Visual Resource Center

 Located on the second floor of Andrews Hall the Visual Resource Center primarily supports the daily teaching and ongoing research of faculty and students.
-The image collection currently numbers approximately 100,000 slides and 22,000 digital images that have been locally and commercially produced.
+The image collection currently numbers approximately 46,000 digital images that have been locally and commercially produced.
+The collection encompasses images used by the Art History & Studio Art faculty and are available to the entire W&M college community through the digital image database WMdid.

 Matoka Art Studios

-Overlooking the lake, the Matoaka Studio (#124 on Campus Map) houses a 1000 sq ft drawing studio and 100o sq ft printmaking studio.
+Overlooking the lake, the Matoaka Studio houses a 1000 sq ft drawing studio and 1000 sq ft printmaking studio.
 Both studios boast a balcony and a 2 story windowed wall that overlooks lake Matoka.
-This building also houses 5 600 sq ft faculty studios.
+This building also houses five 600 sq ft faculty studios.

-The Ceramics Studio, aka the Old Power Plant, is behind Undergraduate Admissions on Jamestown Road (#106 on Campus Map).
+The Ceramics Studio, aka the Old Power Plant, is behind Undergraduate Admissions on Jamestown Road.
 It's a beautiful rustic space that has state of the art facilities for hand-building and wheel-throwing clay arts.

-The Andrews Gallery, located in the ground floor hallway that connects Andrews Hall with PBK Hall.
+The Andrews Gallery, located in the ground floor hallway is next to the large lecture auditorium, Andrews 101.
 It showcases current work in the various media and studio areas taught at the College, including ceramics, painting, drawing, printmaking, architecture, and sculpture.
-During the school year, the Gallery features a half-dozen or so exhibitions of invited artists, along with regular exhibitions of work by students and new faculty in the Art & Art History Department.
+During the school year, the Gallery features exhibitions of invited artists, along with regular exhibitions of work by students and new faculty in the Art & Art History Department.

-Located at the heart of the new campus, Swem Library (#290 on Campus Map) is just across the courtyard from Andrews Hall.
+Located at the heart of the new campus, Swem Library is just across the courtyard from Andrews Hall.
 It boasts a Media Center with state of the art editing suites, a recording studio and a full complement of editing software.